AsyncBanana/microdiff/README.md

 microdiff: 75934ns - Fastest
 ```

-These benchmarks are currently only for one small object, so they might not be accurate.
+These benchmarks are currently only for one small object and a very large object, so they might not be accurate.
 I will be working on creating benchmarks with more varying types.